jayvynl/django-clickhouse-backend/README.md

 python tests/runtests.py
 ```

-**Note** This project is not fully tested yet and should be used with caution in production.
+**Note:** This project is not fully tested yet and should be used with caution in production.

 License
 ---